 Understand Medicare in New Jersey

-Medicare, the United States federal medical insurance program, provides coverage for more than 1 million people in New Jersey who qualify for Medicare.
+Medicare, the United States federal medical insurance program, provides coverage for nearly 1.7 million people in New Jersey who qualify for Medicare.
 You can get Medicare if you’re 65 or older or have a qualifying disability.

 Your disability typically qualifies if you’ve received at least 24 Social Security or Railroad Retirement Board (RRB) disability insurance payments.
 You can also enroll in Medicare Advantage Plans if you have End-Stage Renal Disease (ESRD) or amyotrophic lateral sclerosis (ALS).

-Most people have premium-free Part A but, if you have to buy it, the cost can reach up to $499 per month in 2022.
-Part B costs $170.10 per month but can be more if you have higher income.
-There are 49 Medicare Advantage Plans in the state that are an alternative to Original Medicare.
+Most people have premium-free Part A but, if you have to buy it, the cost can reach up to $506per month in 2023.
+Part B costs $164.90 per month but can be more if you have higher income.
+There are 92 Medicare Advantage Plans in the state that are an alternative to Original Medicare.
 Learn more about your Medicare options in New Jersey.

 Medicare Plans in New Jersey